Welcome to Virtual Titan Preview!

 This is the official end of the UW Oshkosh Virtual Preview Day Experience!
 Thank you so much for checking out everything that UW Oshkosh has to offer.
 We hope that once things begin to go back to normal, we can welcome you to campus.
 If you are ready to apply, that is great!
 The online application can be found at apply.wisconsin.edu.
-Applications are currently being accepted for Fall 2020 and Spring 2021.
+Applications are currently being accepted for Spring, Summer and Fall of 2021.

 If you did not complete the form above, and would like to receive further communication from us, feel free to scroll back up to that section and complete that form!

 In the meantime, if you have any questions, we are here to help: